Julia Ashby Smyth

 Puiddin Smeragh

-When out picking the first of the seasons blackberries, arrange a few on a leaf and leave for the little fellas.
-This should ensure that your blackberries remain sweet, plump and grub-free.
+When out picking the first of the season's blackberries, always leave a few prime juicy specimens on a leaf to ensure your blackberries remain sweet, plump and juicy.

 Bootsyn Cowrey Lugh

-If faeries were to walk around in the snow in their normal boots, everyone would know where they lived.
-So when snow falls, out come the mouseprint boots & sparrowfoot stilts.
+If faeries walked around in their normal boots everyone would know where they lived.
+So out come the mouse-print boots and Sparrow-foot stilts.

 Leaf Surfing